hameddavodi/MSE-Basics/README.txt

 The case studies in this repository are organized into three categories: statistics, math, and econometrics.
 Each category contains several case studies that cover a wide range of topics and methodologies.

+We mainly goint to use libraries like NUMPY since NumPy arrays are faster and more compact than Python lists.
+An array consumes less memory and is convenient to use.
+NumPy uses much less memory to store data and it provides a mechanism of specifying the data types.